dlccyes/blog/thoughts/Best Note-Taking Services 2021.md

 ## Roam Research clones
 Worse than Roam Research but open-sourced (so they're free and far more transparent with their developments than Roam)

 Have only really tried out loqseq, but it's pretty buggy and I hate the way it handles custom CSSs.
-It forces you to write all your CSS in a single codeblock, while in Roam, you can write them in as many blocks you want, as long as they're in `roam/css`, making it far easier to write your theme, like you can modularize your CSS components and turn some of them off if you suddenly dislike them.
+It forces you to write all your CSS in a single codeblock, while in Roam, you can write them in as many blocks as you want, as long as they're in `roam/css`, making it far easier to write your theme, like you can modularize your CSS components and turn some of them off if you suddenly dislike them.

 Also, the default logseq theme is ugly af.